hm-lang/core/proposals/README.md

 To make it easy to indicate when a variable can be nullable, we reserve the question mark symbol, `?`, placed after the variable name.
 E.g., `X?: int` declares a variable `X` that can be an integer or null.
-An optional type can be made more explicit using the notation, `someType|null`, e.g., `int|null`.
 The default value for an optional type is `Null`.
-For an optional type with more than one non-null type, we can use `Y: someType|anotherType|null` to make it clear that null is its own type, or we can use `Y?: someType|anotherType`.
+For an optional type with more than one non-null type, we use `Y?: someType|anotherType`.
+In either case, you can use `;` instead of `:` to indicate that the variable is mutable.
+Note that if you are defining the variable inline (e.g., with `:=` or `;=`), you should prefix the operator with a `?`, e.g., `X ?:= nullableResult(...)`.
+It is a compiler error if a declared variable is nullable but `?` is not used, since we want the programmer to be aware of the fact that the variable could be null, even though the program will take care of null checks automatically and safely.

 One of the cool features of hm-lang is that we don't require the programmer to check for null on a nullable type before using it.
 The executable will automatically